0-iQpy/0-iQpy/README.md

-- 👋 Hi, I’m @0-iQpy, 16yrs old and still studying im currently senior high student ICT track CSS specialized
+- 👋 Hi, I’m @0-iQpy, 18yrs old and still stu(dying)
-- 👀 I’m interested in python programming and JavaScript
+- 👀 I’m interested in complex codes
-- 🌱 I’m currently learning python and JavaScript
+- 🌱 I’m currently taking BS Computer Science
-- 💞️ I’m looking to collaborate on ... idunno
+- 💞️ I’m looking to collaborate so that i can learn
-- 📫 How to reach me e-mail @
+- 📫 How to reach me e-mail @ cristiandave123456@gmail.com

 <!---
 0-iQpy/0-iQpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.